flaviodamaiajr/mailtrap/README.md

 - <a href="https://mailtrap.io/" alt="Mailtrap - Email Sandbox Service" target="_blank">Mailtrap - Email Sandbox Service</a>

+## ℹ️ Requirements

+It's necessary create an account on Mailtrap.io to use this library.

 ## 📝 License

 This project is under the MIT license.
 See the file [LICENSE](LICENSE) for more details.